Step One: Create a Trip

 In the heart of the Midwest, Wisconsin is a fitting location for this annual celebration of Native American culture.
 We are the home of eleven tribes, the largest number of tribes east of the Mississippi River.
 The reservations of these eleven sovereign nations occupy more than one-half million acres of Wisconsin’s most beautiful and unique landscapes.

 These tribes host Indian Summer Festival.
 In addition to its spectacular competition Pow Wow, Indian Summer is also known for its American Indian music, food, art and crafts.
-You can take in a torch-lit canoe procession, terrific fireworks, tribal village re-creations, cultural demonstrations, storytellers, lacrosse tournaments, American Indian traditional and contemporary entertainers, a sprawling Indian marketplace, and a fiddle and jig contest.
+You can take in a torch-lit canoe procession and see terrific fireworks, tribal village re-creations, cultural demonstrations, storytellers, lacrosse tournaments, American Indian traditional and contemporary entertainers, a sprawling Indian marketplace, and a fiddle and jig contest.

 When you come to the festival, bring your appetite; the food is fantastic.
 Try frybread, the traditional Native American flatbread, which you can top with anything from seasoned beef to powdered sugar and honey.
 Sample the succulent taste of buffalo and venison.
 Or stick to more conventional dishes like Indian tacos, wild rice casserole, turkey, roasted corn and more.